 - Expedia offers unclear details when it comes to room or fare type.
 If you value comfort during your travels, this can be a deal-breaker.

-2. Southwest Vacations (Great for Family Vacations)
+2. Southwest Vacations (Great for family vacations and all-inclusive resorts)

 With their Uplift payment program, you can book a trip today and set easy monthly instalments that fit your budget.
 You don’t have to pay an arm and a leg every month.
 These monthly payments can be tailored to your budget allowing you to travel before your loan is paid off in its entirety.
+Southwest are a particularly good choice if you are looking for all-inclusive vacations with hundreds of resorts to choose from.

 - They have customizable monthly payments.